 Both percent species composition by weight and percent canopy cover are referenced in this document.
+Most observers find it easier to visualize or estimate the percent canopy for woody species (trees and shrubs).
 Canopy cover drives the transitions between communities and states because of the influence of shade, the interception of rainfall, and the competition for available water.
 Species composition by dry weight remains an important descriptor of the herbaceous community and of the community as a whole.
 Woody species are included in the species composition for the site.
 Calculating the similarity index requires species composition by dry weight.